apribadi/prospero-challenge-renderer/README.md

   expressions allows us to prune strictly more subexpressions than the min/max interval optimization described elsewhere.

-- In the implementation of the specialization steps, the forwards analysis pass is vectorized, and the backwards passes to extract optimized programs are sparse (i.e. scale with the number of instructions in the output program).
+- In the specialization procedure, the forward analysis pass is vectorized, and the backward passes to extract optimized programs are sparse (i.e. scale with the number of instructions in the output program).

 - The vectorized portions of the program are written with Arm Neon intrinsics.